 Dakota is a tiny city located in the state of Minnesota.
-With a population of 292 people and just one neighborhood, Dakota is the 483rd largest community in Minnesota.
-Dakota has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 290 people and just one neighborhood, Dakota is the 483rd largest community in Minnesota.

 Dakota real estate is some of the most expensive in Minnesota, although Dakota house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dakota is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dakota is a city of professionals, construction workers and builders, and managers.
-There are especially a lot of people living in Dakota who work in management occupations (15.19%), office and administrative support (8.23%), and healthcare (8.23%).
+Because occupations involving physical labor dominate the local economy, Dakota is generally considered to be a blue-collar town.
+39.65% of the Dakota workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Dakota is a city of construction workers and builders, professionals, and managers.
+There are especially a lot of people living in Dakota who work in management occupations (14.79%), healthcare (9.47%), and office and administrative support (7.69%).

 Also of interest is that Dakota has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Dakota telecommute to their jobs.
-Overall, about 10.13% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.79% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Dakota is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dakota’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.